gaurav-gogia/acc_assignment/README.md

 3. cmds.go file takes care of execution of all CLI functions
 4. main.go is the entry point

 I didn't create any packages because that felt a little over-kill.
-As for database I'm using sqlite.